pagioro/The_Good_Reader/README.md

 ![Products Detail Page and Mob Products Detail Page](/static/site_images/products-detail.png)

 When viewing all products, the user can easily access the complete information regarding a specific product by clicking on the image or the product name.
 This redirects the user to the product detail page, where the user can see all information.
 From here, the user can return to the products page or add the item to the bag.
+The user will also be able to comment on the product.

 **Sign Up**